KDE/digikam-doc/image_editor/transform_tools.rst

 When first looking at an image, the eye of the viewer rarely settles at the center of the image, but moves instead from the top left to the right, and then from the lower left to the right again.
 This pattern is unconscious but has been well documented.
 It is probably associated with the western reading pattern.
 From the photographer's point of view, the goal then becomes to guide the gaze of the viewer to the subject, being aware of the way many people perceive an image.

-The **Composition Guide** settings provides guiding elements to better compose your images.
+The **Composition Guide** settings provide guiding elements to better compose your images.
 These guides are:

     - **Rule of Thirds**: a grid that divides the image into thirds in every direction (that makes for 9 parts).
 These proportions are close to the golden rule and are derived from the field of view of the human eye.
-They are often used with slight variations throughout a large number of commonly used objects.
-Within that frame there are precise areas where the important parts of the image should be placed.
-The same principle is used to determine the position of the horizon and the proportion of ground to sky.
-Many photographers and artists are aware of the Rule of Thirds, where an image is divided into three sections vertically and horizontally and the points of intersection represent places to position important visual elements.
-Moving a horizon in a landscape to the position of one third is often more effective than placing it in the middle, but it could also be placed near the bottom one quarter or sixth.
-There is nothing obligatory about applying the Rule of Thirds.
+When an image is divided vertically and horizontally into three sections, the points of intersection represent places to position important visual elements.
+Moving a horizon in a landscape to the position of one third is often more effective than placing it in the middle.
+While many photographers and artists are aware of the Rule of Thirds, there is nothing obligatory about applying the Rule of Thirds.
+A landscape horizon could also be placed near the bottom one quarter or sixth. and still produce a good photograph.
 In placing visual elements for effective composition, one must assess many factors including color, dominance, size and balance together with proportion.
 Often a certain amount of image balance or tension can make a composition more effective.

     - **Harmonious Triangles**: harmonious divisions rely on the principle of similarity.
-Like the Rule of Thirds guide, Harmonious Triangles are another division of the image using a rectangle into equiangular harmonious triangles aligned with the diagonal.
+Like the Rule of Thirds guide, Harmonious Triangles are another division of the image dividing the rectangle into equiangular harmonious triangles aligned with the diagonal.

     - **Golden Mean**: the Golden Mean is a ratio underlying numerous growth patterns throughout nature (from the spiral of a Nautilus shell to the petals of a sunflower), it has an uncanny way of showing up in all kinds of things we deem beautiful.
-The Golden Ratio is the irrational number 1.618033988..., and it is usage dates back to the ancient Egyptians and Greeks who used it in the construction of their temples and pyramids.
+The Golden Ratio is the irrational number 1.618033988..., and its usage dates back to the ancient Egyptians and Greeks who used it in the construction of their temples and pyramids.
 Artists and architects throughout time have used the Golden Ratio when composing their paintings, buildings, and even photographs, in order to give their creations a sense of natural order and beauty.
 The ratio is inherent in the Fibonacci series: 1, 1, 2, 3, 5, 8, 13, 21, 34 etc.., where each succeeding number after 1 is equal to the sum of the two preceding numbers.
 The ratio formed 1:1.618 is the Golden Mean.
 A composition following this rule is considered visually harmonious.
 The Golden Mean provides more fluid guidelines when used to compose an image.
 These guides are listed below:

         - The **Golden Spiral** guide will increase your odds of getting captivating results in your photographs.
 As opposed to Rule of Thirds, the Golden Spiral forms a fluid line for the eye to trace through the image.
 This style of composition will invite the viewer's gaze into the image along the line of the spiral, creating a more symmetrical visual flow, and an overall compelling viewing experience.
 See below an image composition example using golden spiral.